Baqir Brigade: Ideology and Shia proselytization

-The Baqir Brigade portrays itself as Syrian nationalist force, "the first auxiliary [/reserve]" of the Syrian Army, and as part of the wider "Islamic Resistance" against Salafism and Zionism.
-It consequently often uses the portraits of the Axis of Resistance's leaders Bashar al-Assad, Hassan Nasrallah, and Ali Khamenei, as well as imagery and language resembling that of Hezbollah (including its flag).
-As part of the "Islamic Resistance", the unit also refers to its fighters as mujahideen and prominently propagates those who have been killed in combat as martyrs.
+The Baqir Brigade portrayed itself as Syrian nationalist force, "the first auxiliary [/reserve]" of the Syrian Army, and as part of the wider "Islamic Resistance" against Salafism and Zionism.
+It consequently often used the portraits of the Axis of Resistance's leaders Bashar al-Assad, Hassan Nasrallah, and Ali Khamenei, as well as imagery and language resembling that of Hezbollah (including its flag).
+As part of the "Islamic Resistance", the unit also referred to its fighters as mujahideen and prominently propagates those who have been killed in combat as martyrs.

-Strongly connected to Iran, the Baqir Brigade is believed to be part of an Iranian attempt to not just spread its political influence in Syria but to also spread Shia Islam in the region.
-In consequence, the militia mostly recruits converts to Shia Islam drawn from Syrian tribes.
-Most of the group's fighters are tribesmen belonging to the al-Baggara who were the target of successful Iranian-backed proselytization efforts before the civil war, with up to 25% of the tribe converting.
-One reason for this success is the purported descent of the al-Baggara from Muhammad al-Baqir, the Shia Imam after whom the Baqir Brigade is named.
-The unit also has Sunni Muslim members.
+Strongly connected to Iran, the Baqir Brigade was believed to be part of an Iranian attempt to not just spread its political influence in Syria but to also spread Shia Islam in the region.
+In consequence, the militia mostly recruited converts to Shia Islam drawn from Syrian tribes.
+Most of the group's fighters were tribesmen belonging to the al-Baggara who were the target of successful Iranian-backed proselytization efforts before the civil war, with up to 25% of the tribe converting.
+One reason for this success was the purported descent of the al-Baggara from Muhammad al-Baqir, the Shia Imam after whom the Baqir Brigade was named.
+The unit also had Sunni Muslim members.

-Fighters of the Baqir Brigade are trained and thus influenced by the Islamic Revolutionary Guard Corps, Hezbollah, and Iraqi Shia militants.
+Fighters of the Baqir Brigade were trained and thus influenced by the Islamic Revolutionary Guard Corps, Hezbollah, and Iraqi Shia militants.
 Khalid al-Hassan was also once photographed with Qasem Soleimani, commander of the Quds Force.
 The Baqir Brigade has also voiced support for the Yemeni Houthi movement, another group suspected being linked to Iran.
-These international connections have led some analysts to claim that the Baqir Brigade is controlled by Iran.
+These international connections have led some analysts to claim that the Baqir Brigade was controlled by Iran.
+Considering the militia's rapid mutiny and defection in 2024, Aymenn Jawad Al-Tamimi argued that "analysts and observers [had] over-estimated the ideological affinity of Liwa al-Baqir with the 'axis of resistance'".

 Involvement in governance and civil affairs

-The militia also takes part in civil politics.
-It is connected to Omar Hussein al-Hassan, who has been described as "political leader" of the Baqir Brigade.
+Prior to the collapse of the Assad regime, the militia also took part in civil politics.
+It was connected to Omar Hussein al-Hassan, who has been described as "political leader" of the Baqir Brigade.
 The militia consequently supported him as independent candidate during the Syrian parliamentary elections of 2016 and of 2020.
-The militia also works with the Syrian State Ministry for the Affairs of National Reconciliation, and consequently tried to mediate between rival factions in Aleppo.
+The militia also worked with the Syrian State Ministry for the Affairs of National Reconciliation, and consequently tried to mediate between rival factions in Aleppo.
 In one notable case, it helped to conciliate the influential Abu Ra's and Berri clans.
 In 2017, the militia also coordinated the reconciliation of Nawaf al-Bashir, a prominent al-Baggara tribal leader and former supporter of the Syrian opposition, with the government.

-The group is known for distributing humanitarian aid in areas where it operates.
+The group was known for distributing humanitarian aid in areas where it operated.